Board Under Scrutiny: A Director's Essential Guide to Cyber Security Governance

 People

 Invest in training and skills development.
-Your team needs regular, updated training, not one-time compliance exercises.
+Your team needs regular, updated training, not a one-off compliance tick-box exercise that everyone forgets within a week.

 Consider: